UzairKamalYZ/topics/README.md

 Prometheus: http://localhost:9090 <BR>
 <Strong><i>Master-Slave0-Slave1 ---(sendData)---> Prometheus<i></Strong>
 ##### How to Run  #####
+* `docker-compose --profile monitor up --build`
+* add prometheus datasource to Grafana (http://localhost:9090 - Access 'Browser')
-* docker-compose up --build
+* `docker-compose --profile jmeter up --build -d` <BR>

-Note: Ideally all should work fine, at the time of writing this note i had to execut Grafana and prometheus separate and then put prometheus datasource in Grafana manually.
+Note: Ideally no profile is required but to till the writing of this note i was not able to correctly configure datasource
-And then run the Jmeter dockerized master and slaves.